alexmachina/foodtruck-finder/README.md

 ## DaisyUI 4

 This project uses [DaisyUI](https://github.com/saadeghi/daisyui) as a UI library, so that we can ship something beautiful in time.

+Also, notices that DaisyUI uses the `prose` class [to work with typography](https://daisyui.com/docs/layout-and-typography/).

 ## DataSFGov